 Flies are a great insect to include in your leopard geckos diet.
 Fruit flies are normally the easiest to find, and they can eat it regularly.
 They aren’t as suitable as other insects such as silkworms, or crickets but they can be included for variety.
 They are slightly harder to store too, but are affordable.
 They also simulate feeding as they move a lot and your leo is attracted to prey that moves more.

 Can leopard geckos eat and live off only caterpillars?

 In the wild leopard geckos do eat caterpillars, but there is not enough evidence that they can eat them primarily and get all the nutrients they need.
-They can be added into your little friends diet for variety.
+They can be added into your leopard gecko diet for variety.